szzexpoi/AiR/README.md

 We adopt the official implementation of the [Bilinear Attention Network](https://github.com/jnhwkim/ban-vqa) as a backbone model for attention supervision.
 We use the bottom-up features provided in [this repository](https://github.com/airsplay/lxmert).
 Please refer to these links for further README information.

 ### Requirements
 1. Requirements for Pytorch.
-We used Pytorch 1.2.0 in our experiments.
+We use Pytorch 1.2.0 in our experiments.
 2. Requirements for Tensorflow.
 We only use the tensorboard for visualization.
 3. Python 3.6+
-4. Python 2.7
+4. Python 2.7 (for feature extraction)
 5. You may need to install the OpenCV package (CV2) for Python.

 ### Data Pre-processing